business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Risk and legal compliance

 HR professionals can help you avoid risk and maintain legal compliance, which is arguably one of their most important functions.
-Running a business with employees comes with a litany of HR compliance challenges you must navigate, especially for those who operate in multiple states or countries.
+Running a business with employees comes with a litany of HR compliance challenges, especially for companies that operate in multiple states or countries.
 Varying laws and regulations can be difficult for employers to keep up with unless they have an experienced HR professional to help.
-By navigating these functions, an HR department can help you avoid potential noncompliance penalties and fees.
+An HR department can help prevent potential noncompliance penalties and fees.

 HR staff use reporting and analysis to determine company risks and suggest courses of action to mitigate or avoid those risks.
 They maintain all legally required employee records, conduct necessary training and so much more.
-If an employee needs to be terminated for whatever reason, they are responsible for that process as well.
+If an employee needs to be terminated, the HR department is responsible for that as well.

 Image via Dale Carnegie